At AutoSlash, we're all about saving money on travel, which means car rentals, hotels and flights, too.

 You'll get an email from Google if the price drops on your flight.

+Enter your origin and destination cities and dates on Google Flights.
 Instead of selecting a specific flight, filter out the other airlines and limit the times to what you want to search for.
 You might also want to use the Price slider filter avoid alerts about higher fares.

 You'll get an email from Google if the price drops for any of the flights in your search.

 Once you get that email, the site Deals We Like has advice on how to claim your credit:

 - Book an Alaska Airlines Flight and the Price Dropped?
 You Can Get the Difference Back!